-Supplier shall mean a warehouser or manufacturer of materials, supplies or equipment which contracts directly with a Bidder to provide such materials, supplies or equipment on an Eligible Project which involves a trade or service.
-For purposes of measuring the total contract dollars awarded or paid to suppliers on Eligible Projects, only amounts paid to suppliers of goods customarily and ordinarily used based upon standard industry or trade practices shall be counted.
+Supplier means a warehouser or manufacturer of materials, supplies or equipment which contracts directly with a bidder to provide such materials, supplies or equipment on an eligible project which involves a trade or service.
+For purposes of measuring the total contract dollars awarded or paid to suppliers on eligible projects, only amounts paid to suppliers of goods customarily and ordinarily used based upon standard industry or trade practices shall be counted.